Menu

 Due to launch in late 2026, it will bring together a range of regulatory and engagement processes into a single streamlined portal.

-- NOPSEMA has recently completed the first phase of industry engagement for the CORE (Central Operations for Regulatory Excellence) project.
-This first round of focus groups and briefings was well attended and provided valuable insights to help shape the design of the new digital platform.
+• NOPSEMA completed the first phase of industry engagement for the CORE (Central Operations for Regulatory Excellence) project in September 2025.
+This initial round of focus groups and briefings was well attended by 83 participants from 16 industry operators, and provided valuable insights to help shape the design of the new digital platform.

 • a strong desire for more consistent and standardised templates and forms